 22. Lucy's 3.2 million year old remains were discovered in the Afar region in northern Ethiopia in 1974.
 Locals refer to the female hominid Lucy as 'Dinkinesh' which means 'You are marvellous' in Amharic or 'Heelomali' which means 'You are special' in the Afar language.

 23. Ethiopia is the country in Africa with the lowest income-inequality, however, it is still one of the poorest countries in the world.
 This means that although the difference in percentage of rich and poor people in Ethiopia is very small, there are many people who live in extreme poverty, which is mainly due to rapid population growth and natural disasters such as droughts and locust invasions affecting the livelihood of the people in the region.

-24. After Uganda, Ethiopia hosts the second largest number of refugees in Africa.
+24. After Uganda, Ethiopia hosted the third largest number of refugees in Africa in 2020.
 This includes more than 900,000 people from 26 countries, most of them come from these three main countries: South Sudan, Somalia, and Eritrea.
 Almost 60% of the refugees in Ethiopia are children and teenagers or younger than 18 years.

 Additional to the high number of refugees, Ethiopia also houses more than one million displaced Ethiopians who had to flee their homes due to unrest, poverty or natural disasters.

 25. Coffee was first grown and planted on the fertile plateau in the region around Harar in Eastern Ethiopia.
 Coffee was first exported from there in the 15th century.
 Today, Ethiopia is the largest coffee producer in Africa and fifth largest in the world.